 (If you do visit and want to get more out of your time there, pick up a skip-the-line ticket that includes a guided tour.)

-If you want my honest opinion, I think that visiting the Palace of Holyroodhouse is more worth it.
-This palace at the bottom of the Royal Mile only costs £12.50 to tour, and offers the added bonus of still being an official royal residence.
+If you want my honest opinion, I think that visiting the Palace of Holyroodhouse is more worth it than visiting Edinburgh Castle if you only want to visit one of them.
+This palace at the bottom of the Royal Mile has a similar entrance fee (£19.50) to tour, but offers the added bonus of still being an official royal residence.

-Holyroodhouse is the official residence of the British monarch in Scotland, and the Queen comes to stay (and throw a huge garden party) every summer.
+Holyroodhouse is the official residence of the British monarch in Scotland.
+The late Queen would come to stay (and throw a huge garden party) every summer, and it will now be used by the King.

 Edinburgh has a very long history – and not all of it nice.
 There are various tours you can take to explore the darker side of the city, from nighttime ghost tours to after-dark historical tours.